alejandraluaces/TIY_Application/source/learning-easier.md

 title: Alejandra Luaces | Making Learning Easier
 ---
 # Making Learning Easier

+An issue I’ve recognized is that these documents (some even hosted solely on GitHub which isn't always easily accessible) are made by developers, styled in a way other developers can understand.
+We easily forget most students aren't quite developers yet!
+I was not always a developer and it’s taken years of practice and continued effort to think like one.
+This gives me a great deal of empathy for, and understanding of, the students you serve.

+## Small changes matter
 There are so many ways to make learning easier, as evidenced by the many resources available for perusal!
 Sometimes the smallest changes can make a big impact.

 We can include repeatable modules to point out extra resources or key points to help recall.
 Providing teachers with the ability to remind students of *key items* throughout their curriculum is just one small way to improve students' learning experience.